itoroukpe/Ansible/Hands-on-Workshop-1a.md

 4. **Using the `debug` Module**:
    - Output a message:
      ```bash
-     ansible all -i inventory -m debug -a "msg='Hello from Ansible!'"
+     ansible all -i inventory -m debug -a "msg='Hello from Ansible\!'"
      ```

 ---